 Making a Market

-In short, market making makes it smoother and easier for us to buy and sell securities.
-Without it, it would be a long and painful process to buy and sell stocks.
+In short, market-making makes it smoother and easier for us to buy and sell securities.
+Without it, buying and selling stocks would be a long and painful process.

 Who Are the Market Makers?

-Very often, market makers are large brokerage firms that provide trading services for investors and traders alike.
+Market makers are often large brokerage firms that provide trading services for investors and traders alike.
 Not only do they profit dearly from their services, but they keep liquidity in the financial markets.

 Even though a market maker can also be an individual trader, it’s highly unlikely.
-For the most part, the size of securities needed to facilitate the volume of purchases and sales exceeds trader Joe reach.
-Because of this, the vast majority of market makers work on behalf of large institutions.
+For the most part, the size of securities needed to facilitate the volume of purchases and sales exceeds trader Bob’s reach.
+Because of this, most market makers work on behalf of large institutions.

-Before we dive in, you need to understand the difference between Nasdaq Market Maker vs. NYSE Specialist.
+Before diving in, you must understand the difference between a Nasdaq Market Maker and an NYSE Specialist.
 For starters, an NYSE Specialist is a type of market maker who works on the NYSE floor and specializes in trading specific stocks.

-Alternatively, the Nasdaq Marker Makers consists of large investment companies that buy and sell securities through an electronic network.
+Alternatively, the Nasdaq Marker Makers are large investment companies that buy and sell securities through an electronic network.
 They provide a competitive trading environment and efficient, low-cost execution of orders.

-To that end, market makers provide bids and offers (known as asks) and the market size of each.
-A bid-ask spread is a difference you can buy the units for at any given time or what you can sell them for on the market at that point in time.
+To that end, market makers provide bids and offers (known as asks) and the market size.
+A bid-ask spread is a difference you can buy the units for at any given time or what you can sell them for on the market then.

 Secondly, it represents the cost to the market maker if they were to buy or sell the entire underlying basket to compensate them for the risk of making that market.
-Let’s make it clear upfront: Market makers profit on the bid-ask spread and benefit the market by adding liquidity.
+Let’s clarify: Market makers profit on the bid-ask spread and benefit the market by adding liquidity.